JetTypes/.github/profile/README.md

 ## Our Standards

-Before contributing, please make sure to take a look at all of the rules of each repository, following the mindset that each repository may have a different ruleset.
+Before contributing, please make sure to take a look at all of the rules of each repository, following the mindset that each repository may have different rules.
 You may like to take a look at our **training-kit** for more details.

 ## Links

 > [!WARNING]
-> These links may be outdated or no longer in use.
-Please check the official links pages first.
+> These links above may be outdated or no longer in use.
+Check the official links pages first.

 - [Software]
 - [Compilers]
 - [Contributing]
 - [Who are we]
 - [Licenses]

-<sub> Official JetTypes Organisation. </sub>